Why is a quality assurance tester needed on a software development team?

 Testing for compliance with regulations, giving developers feedback on how to improve the quality of the software, and communicating with customers are all ways in which quality assurance testers contribute to protecting a company’s reputation.

 Security, privacy, and accessibility are just a few laws software developers must follow.
-Quality assurance testers can aid in ensuring that software is compliant with regulations by doing compliance testing.
+Quality assurance testers can aid in ensuring that software is compliant with regulations by doing compliance testing, a practice that aligns with the transformation of enterprise through a mobile-first approach.
 This can assist in keeping people safe and keep them out of trouble with the law.

 By providing comments to developers, QA testers assist in making the development process better.
 Developers can use this criticism to write better code and produce higher-quality programs.
 To fix issues that have arisen during software development, feedback is crucial.

-Quality assurance testers are experts in the software they examine.
+Quality assurance testers are experts in the software they examine, similar to how best mobile app development tools are crafted by those who understand the needs of developers.
 Developers and other team members working on software can benefit from this information.
 Knowledge is vital because it facilitates improved decision-making.

 By learning about the software’s architecture, features, and constraints, QA testers can provide valuable feedback to developers on improving the product.